This post may contain affiliate links. Read my disclosure policy.

 Tips for Success

 Make sure it’s dry.
-If you don’t dry the Brussels sprout well, they will steam instead of roasting and not get as crisp.
+If you don’t dry the Brussels sprouts well, they will steam instead of roasting and not get as crisp.

 Don’t let them stick.
 Coating the vegetables well with that tablespoon of olive oil is typically enough to keep them from sticking to the basket.
 But for extra assurance, you can spray the basket with oil.
 This also helps give it a nice crisp texture.